-Students in the Criminal Justice degree program are required to complete a minimum of three credit hours of Cooperative Work Experience.
+Students in the Criminal Justice, Juvenile Corrections, Juvenile Justice, and Basic Corrections programs are required to complete a minimum of three credit hours of Cooperative Work Experience.
 With the approval of the program chair, you may enroll in CJ280B-L Cooperative Work Experience and earn college credit hours for work you do relating to your program.
 For more information, look under Cooperative Work Experience in the catalog index.